How I Use OneNote for GTD (And Why I Ditched Omnifocus)

 Overview

 If you’ve read the book and want a quick reference, check out my Getting Things Done Study Guide and Notes.
+And for complementary productivity techniques, my summary of Eat That Frog offers excellent anti-procrastination strategies.

-I’m including a template that you can use to follow along with this guide.
-Copy the template.
+I’m also including a template you can use to follow along.
+Copy the template, then select the menu and choose Copy to

 as shown below.